 There are several ways to characterize flood impacts on life and property.
 These include geographic and spatial metrics, statistic data, and reports of injuries and deaths related to the hazard.
-Figures maintained by National Climatic Data Center indicate that Union County has experienced no deaths and no injuries from past flood events.
-The subsections below focus on spatial measures of flood potential, and National Flood Insurance Program (NFIP) flood loss statistics.
+Figures maintained by National Climatic Data Center indicate that Union County has experienced no deaths and no injuries from past flood events.39

-The first table in this subsection (4-X), provides basic flood-related spatial data for all the jurisdictions in the County.
+The first table in this subsection (4-20), provides basic flood-related spatial data for all the jurisdictions in the County.
 The information includes the number of parcels in the community, the number of those parcels in the floodplain, and the number of parcels with at least 60% of their area in the Special Flood Hazard Area, i.e. areas with at least a one percent annual chance of flooding.
 These figures are not a direct proxy for risk because they do not indicate the locations or vulnerabilities of any structures or infrastructure that could be damaged by flooding.
 Nevertheless, the data do provide a general sense of potential exposure in the communities.